andimik/dab-cmdline/README.md

 		length		= 36
 		bitRate		= 48
 		ASCTy		= 63: 'DAB+'
-		country	ECC E0, Id 4: 'Israel'
+		country	ECC E2, Id 4: 'Vatican'
-		language	= -1: 'unknown (Lang.)'
+		language	= 21: 'Italian'
 		programType	= 20: 'Religion'
 LIST: SID 0000410E of type A has 1 audio and 0 packet components: 'Radio Vaticana  ' / 'Vaticana'
 ```

-and a summary in csv format for the automatic upload of the FMLIST Scanner.
+and a summary in `csv` format for the automatic upload of the FMLIST Scanner.

 ```
 all meta info of fib_processor: